argentini/Argentini.Enigma/README.md

 Assert.Equal(message.ToString(), deciphered);
 ```

 Rotor ring position values are 1 through the number of characters in the character set.
 In the previous example we're using the original 26 letter character set, which would be a ring position range of 1-26.
-Rotor starting rotation values are the same as ring position values.
+Rotor starting rotation values use the same range.

-Plug board wires are a simple map of two letters, like the original machine used by Germany in World War II, which provides another layer of cipher strength.
+Plug board wires are a simple map of two letters, like the machine modified by Nazi Germany in World War II, which provides another layer of cipher strength.
+The number of plug board wires cannot exceed half the length of the character set, since they're letter pairs.

 ### Example 2: Fully Custom Machine